mlesnoff/JchemoData.jl/README.md

 ### **multifruit**

 [Multifruit](https://github.com/dario-passos/DeepLearning_for_VIS-NIR_Spectra/tree/master/notebooks/Deep-Tuttifrutti_I) dataset
 contains near infrared absorbance spectra (NIR) for dry matter (DM) prediction in classes of fruits (apple, avocado, kiwi, mango, pear).
-The collected spectra have been preprocessed by a 2nd derivative (Savitzky-Golay filter with a smoothing window of 9 points, and poly- nomial degree of 2) exported directly from the spectrometers.
+The collected spectra have been preprocessed by a 2nd derivative (Savitzky-Golay filter with a smoothing window of 9 points, and poly-nomial degree of 2) exported directly from the spectrometers.

 Items are:
 - `X`, `Y` : Complete dataset imported from file multifruit_DL.mat.